 My grocery basket usually includes only fresh fruit and vegetables.
 I drink a glass of filtered water with fresh lemon every morning.

-Some form of pilates, yoga, hiking, swimming, biking, or long brisk walks have always been part of my day.
+Some pilates, yoga, hiking, swimming, biking, or long brisk walks have always been part of my day.
 When I work too many hours and don’t allow myself the time to exercise and eat well, I always pay the price with declining health, poor sleep, and weight gain.

 On Monday, I’ll give away two of my favorite products, the Poppy lipstick here and the Body Lotion here.